What is fulvestrant (Faslodex®)?

 They might also ask you for a specimen of your stool to check for infection.

-Vaginal dryness or bleeding
+Vaginal dryness, discharge or bleeding

 This treatment can cause vaginal dryness.
 Non-hormonal creams, gels or lubricants can help with vaginal dryness and any discomfort during sex.
-You can buy these from a chemist, or your doctor can prescribe them.
+You can buy these from a chemist.
+Or your doctor can prescribe them.

 Vaginal dryness can also cause bleeding.
 Tell your doctor or nurse if you have any vaginal bleeding, especially if it lasts for more than a few days.